 Further to the provisions of the Business Facilitation (Miscellaneous Provisions) Act which allows public companies to hold meetings electronically, this AGM would be held virtually.
-The link for the live streaming will be made available on the Bank's website www.unitybankng.com.
-The virtual meeting link will be sent to shareholders electronically and will also be available on the Company's website at www.unitybankng.com and also on the Registrars website unityregistrarsng.com
+The virtual meeting link will be sent to shareholders electronically and will also be available on the Company's website https//www.unitybankng.com.

-3. CLOSURE OF REGISTER AND TRANSFER BOOKS

-Notice is hereby given that the Register of Members and Transfer Books of the Company will be closed from 16th October, 2023 to 18th October 2023 both days inclusive for the purpose of preparing an up-to date Register of Members.
+3. CLOSURE OF REGISTER AND TRANSFER BOOKS Notice is hereby given that the Register of Members and Transfer Books of the Company will be closed from 16th March 2025 to 18th March 2025 both days inclusive for the purpose of preparing an up-to date Register of Members.

-4. BIOGRAPHICAL DETAILS OF DIRECTORS

-The biographical details of the Directors standing for re-election and election are provided in the 2022 Annual Report.
+4. BIOGRAPHICAL DETAILS OF DIRECTORS The biographical details of the Directors standing for re-election are provided in the 2023 Annual Report.